Newsletter Subscribe

 Zucchini, Olive oil/Butter, Spices, Parmesan Cheese, Garlic.

 There are two types of zucchini: dark green and light green.
-Dark green zucchini will have a deeper and richer flavour, while light green zucchini will be milder in taste.
+Dark green zucchini will have a deeper, richer flavor, while light green zucchini will be milder.
 Choose fresh, firm zucchini with a smooth skin.
-Olive oil or butter will enhance the creamy texture of the zucchini.
+Olive oil or butter will enhance the zucchini’s creamy texture.
+Olive oil has a fruity taste, while butter has a velvety taste.
+You can choose either based on your preference.
+Combining both will provide a balanced flavor.

 Set the temperature to medium-low.
-Start by adding olive oil and butter to your preheated pan.
-Slice the Zucchini evenly.
-Add it to the pan, with one side facing the hot surface.
-This will ensure even browning.
-It takes approximately three minutes per side to achieve even browning and partial caramelization.
-After it has cooked, remove the Zucchini from the pan and set aside.
-Browning the garlic is also essential.
+Begin by adding olive oil and butter to your preheated pan.
+Slice the zucchini evenly and add it to the pan, ensuring one side is facing the hot surface.
+This will promote even browning.
+It takes approximately three minutes per side to achieve both even browning and partial caramelization.
+Once cooked, remove the zucchini from the pan and set it aside.
+Don’t forget that browning the garlic is also essential.

-Re-add the Zucchini back into the pan.
-At this stage, it will merge with the flavourful spices.
-Toss a few times.
-Add the Zucchini to a plate and let it rest for two minutes.
-Sprinkle parsley and Parmesan cheese.
+Re-add the zucchini to the pan.
+At this stage, it will blend with the flavorful spices.
+Toss a few times, then transfer the zucchini to a plate and let it rest for two minutes.
+Finally, sprinkle parsley and Parmesan cheese on top.

 There are many things that you can eat alongside Sautéed Zucchini.
 Consider pairing this side dish with Rib-Eye Steak, Roast Chicken, Grilled Chicken, and Baked Fish and making an ensemble of side dishes.
 Here are more ideas: Roasted Brussels sprouts, Garlic Butter, and Green Beans.

 Store in an airtight container for two to three days.
 It is not advisable to freeze Zucchini.
-The central part of the Zucchini, which is referred to as the fleshy part, has a tendency to absorb water during the freezing and defrosting process.
-This can alter the texture of the zucchini and cause it to become mushy.
+The central part of the Zucchini, known as the fleshy part, tends to absorb water during freezing and defrosting.
+This can alter the zucchini’s texture and make it mushy.
 It is advisable to prepare the Sauteed Zucchini on the day of cooking and consume it while it is fresh.